shane-baker-oropeza/configure-ad/README.md

 - Open PowerShell_ise as an administrator

-- Create a new File and paste the contents of this script( into it
+- Create a new File and paste the contents of this [SCRIPT](https://github.com/shane-baker-oropeza/misc/blob/main/generate-names-create-users) into it

-- Run the script and observe the accounts being created
+- Run the [SCRIPT](https://github.com/shane-baker-oropeza/misc/blob/main/generate-names-create-users) and observe the accounts being created

 - When finished, open ADUC and observe the accounts in the appropriate OU (_EMPLOYEES)

 - Attempt to log into Client-1 with one of the accounts (take note of the password in the script)

 <br />